Austin Riley Player Props: Braves vs. Royals

-After hitting .378 with two doubles, two home runs, six walks and six RBI in his past 10 games, Austin Riley and the Atlanta Braves take on the Kansas City Royals (who will start Brady Singer) at 8:10 PM ET on Friday.
+After hitting .368 with two doubles, two home runs, five walks and six RBI in his past 10 games, Austin Riley and the Atlanta Braves take on the Kansas City Royals (who will start Kris Bubic) at 4:10 PM ET on Saturday.

-He racked up two hits (going 2-for-3 with a double) in his most recent game against the Reds.
+In his most recent game, he notched a home run while going 1-for-5 against the Royals.

 Austin Riley Game Info & Props vs. the Royals